-PETS (an acronym for Process Electron Tilt Series) is a computer program for processing of electron diffraction data, especially for data from a tilt series of diffraction patterns.
+PETS2 (an acronym for Process Electron Tilt Series, version 2) is a computer program for processing electron diffraction data, especially for data from a tilt series of diffraction patterns.

-PETS needs no installation.
-It is sufficient to unpack the provided zip file to the folder of your choice.
-PETS 2.0 is currently available only as a 64-bit executable and requires OpenGL 3.2 or newer.
+PETS2 is currently available only as a 64-bit executable and requires OpenGL 4.0 or newer.

 The key features of PETS are: